ismaeldamiao/How-to/ubuntu/configure_ssh.md

 ## Setup a key

 You can use keys to connect a ssh host without type the password.
-In the server type `ssh-keygen` to generate a new key and in the client type `ssh-copy-id -i server_alias` to copy the key.
+In the server and in the client type `ssh-keygen` to generate a new key and in the client type `ssh-copy-id -i server_alias` to copy the key of the server.